amorican/titanium-mapbox-android/README.md

 # Current Roadblock
 The Mapbox Android SDK project is set up to build a `.aar` which contains some resources.
 I was not able to reference the `.aar` from the Titanium module project, so I built the Mapbox SDK as a `.jar`.
 From there everything looks fine, we can load the map, set different locations with different zoom levels, and add markers.
 Unfortunately the first sign of trouble is the user location not showing at all, and the log doesn’t show anything about it.
-Second, clicking on a marker (where you would expect the marker popup to show) causes the following crash, which happens while trying to create the popup from which layout is defined in tooltip.xml, a layout resource file.
+Second, clicking on a marker causes the following crash, which happens while trying to create the popup from tooltip.xml, a layout resource file.

 ```
 [ERROR] :  TiApplication: (main) [1484,41251] Sending event: exception on thread: main msg:android.view.InflateException: Binary XML file line #25: Error inflating class android.support.v7.internal.widget.ActionBarView; Titanium 3.4.0,2014/09/25 16:42,b54c467